TheStig294/karma-punishments/README.md

 ### Forced Railgun

-Forces the you to use a railgun\
+Forces the you to use a railgun (Different punishment for jesters!)\
 \
 *ttt_kp_railgun* - Default: 1 - Whether this punishment is enabled
 \